Amy Casey Cooks

 • 2 tablespoons finely chopped fresh parsley

-• Fresh Basil Hummus, Cilantro Lime Dressing, ranch dip, blue cheese dip for serving
+• Cilantro Lime Dressing, dill dip, ranch dip, blue cheese dip for serving

 Instructions